 By taking the higher route through Upper Pisang, the stunning mountains that are on view include Annapurna and Pisang Peak.
 It is possible to visit Barge Monastery on the way.

-This is the largest monastery in Manang district.
-As you trek further, the landscape changes to a more barren one, and the air becomes colder and drier.
+This is the largest monastery in the Manang district.
+As you trek further, the landscape changes to a more barren one and the air becomes colder and drier.
 Overnight in Manang.

 Day 07: Acclimatization Day

 Today it is recommended you take a day to acclimatize to the high altitude.
 And the best way to do that is not to rest, but to remain active.
 There is a 5-6 hour hike to Ice Lake (4,600m/ 15,088ft).
 On the way you can see the Marsyangdi Valley as well as the mountains.
 You can also visit the Himalayan Rescue Association to learn more about altitude sickness.
 Overnight in Manang.

 Day 08: Trek Manang to Yak Kharka (4,100m/ 13,451ft) 3-4 hours trek

 Today the trail crosses a stream to Tenki village then climbs out of the Marshayandgi Valley along the Jarsang river.
 On the way you cross yak pastures and interesting settlements.